Select Page

 Pre-requisites: Open to all certified ski instructors who are full or associate members of the NZSIA.

-Women’s Ski Jamboree
+Women’s Ski Summit

 Summary